Scientific English and the history of civilization: how to spend a weekend in new York city (may 22-24)

 Cost: Free

 Dear readers!
 Please note that in the epidemic of the coronavirus, some activities may be cancelled or rescheduled for other dates.
-Therefore, before you visit suggest you to check information on the website of the organizer.
+So before attending we recommend you to check the information on the website of the organizer.

-- you can go to one of the 11 virtual tours of new York.
+- we offer you to visit one of the 11 virtual tours of new York.

-- if you’ve been wanting to visit the best museums and theatres, you can now do this from the comfort of home, just follow this link.
+- if you’ve been wanting to visit the best museums and theatres, it is now not leaving the house, do it — just follow this link.

 - how to spend two weeks at home during the quarantine, see this publication.

-- by clicking on the link, you will be able to visit the most famous castles in Europe;
+- clicking on this link, visit the most famous castles in Europe

 In addition, interesting events for every day of the week you can find in our calendar.
 Come, learn and share with your friends.
-Before you visit, check on the website of the event details and venue as they can change.
+Before you visit, check on the websites of the organizers of the details and venue as they can change.

 Keep us up to date with what’s happening in your city.
 Send information about events for the Russian-speaking Diaspora in the mail ad@forumdaily.com.